Rastafari: Return to Zion

-During the first three decades of the Rastafari movement, it placed strong emphasis on the need for the African diaspora to be repatriated to Africa.
+During Rastafari's first three decades, it placed strong emphasis on the need for the African diaspora to return to Africa.
+Many perceived Africa as a Promised Land where they would be free from the domination and degradation experienced in Babylon.
 To this end, various Rastas lobbied the Jamaican government and United Nations to oversee this resettlement process.
-Other Rastas organised their own transportation to the African continent.
-Critics of the movement have argued that the migration of the entire African diaspora to Africa is implausible, particularly as no African country would welcome this.
+Other Rastas organised their own transportation to Africa.
+Critics of the movement argued that the migration of the entire African diaspora to Africa is implausible and would not be welcomed by any African country.

 By the movement's fourth decade, the desire for physical repatriation to Africa had declined among Rastas, a change influenced by observation of the 1983–1985 famine in Ethiopia.
 Rather, many Rastas saw the idea of returning to Africa in a metaphorical sense, entailing the restoration of their pride and self-confidence as people of black African descent.
-The term "liberation before repatriation" began to be used within the movement.
-Some Rastas seek to transform Western society so that they may more comfortably live within it rather than seeking to move to Africa.
-There are nevertheless many Rastas who continue to emphasise the need for physical resettlement of the African diaspora in Africa.
+The term "liberation before repatriation" began to be used within the movement, with some Rastas seeking to transform Western society rather than leaving it.
+Many Rastas nevertheless continue to emphasise the need for the African diaspora's resettlement in Africa.